Perspective | He was finally ready to ask for help. Then the pandemic hit.

 And then, there’s Noah.

-He didn’t join the summer baseball team, one of the few varsity kids who won’t be suiting up, because the heat is hard on his kidneys and the risk of getting covid-19 is just too high.
+He didn’t join the summer baseball team, one of the few varsity kids who won’t be suiting up, because the heat is hard on his kidneys and the risk of getting the coronavirus is just too high.

 Noah had to tell his coach about the baseball that would eventually grow into a football inside him.
 How he, too, will someday have to search for a transplant.